 Here’s the thing.
 Data analysts (and house builders) need practical support as they learn.
 Yes, both could slug it out on their own, but it takes longer, is more frustrating, and leads to many more mistakes.

 None of this is necessary.
 There can be a happy ending.

 Carpenters work alongside a master to learn their craft.
-I have never heard of a statistician or a thesis advisor who sits next to a beginning researcher analyzing data.
-(Anyone who had an advisor like that should consider themself lucky).
+I have never heard of a statistician or a thesis advisor who sits next to a novice analyzing data.
+(Anyone who had an advisor like that should consider themselves lucky).
 Unlike a novice carpenter, a novice data analyst is not helpful.
 They can’t even hold the ladder.

 They are not lost because they are stupid.